 Our hotel for 10 nights is the eco-friendly 3 star Blue Horizons Garden Resort tucked away on a sloping hillside, a short walk to the famous Grand Anse beach, and five miles from the capital city of St George.The resort is family owned and operated, with superior and deluxe studios.

-Our guests will be accommodated in deluxe rooms, which are slightly higher up the hillside.
+Our guests will be accommodated in superior rooms.
 Hotel porters are available to help with luggage.

-The rooms are spacious with a kitchenette area, ensuite facilities, kettle, fridge, balcony offering privacy and great views, free wifi.
+The rooms are spacious with a kitchenette area, en-suite facilities, kettle, fridge, balcony or patio, and free WiFi.
 Safes are available at reception.
 There is a restaurant, and a pool bar, the outdoor freshwater pool is heated naturally by the warm Caribbean sun.

 The whole resort is set within lush tropical gardens and is home to tropical birds.
 The sister hotel Spice Island Resort has a private beach area on the Grande Anse beach which is available to our guests.

 This holiday offers you the chance to relax and soak up scenes of tropical beaches, sites of fascinating history and vibrant culture as you enjoy part day walks and sightseeing around the island.
 Walks are up to 5 ½ miles/9km with ascents of up to 950ft/290m, returning most days around mid-afternoon to give you time to enjoy the facilities of the resort, and the beautiful Grand Anse beach.

 Days 1-11: Blue Horizons Garden Resort

 Day 1: Arrival in Grenada, transfer to hotel in Grand Anse. (approx 15 mins)